Painting kitchen cabinets that are already painted

 Note that we had one or two areas where I didn’t even notice the dings on the drawer fronts.
 The SW Emerald really does self-level well and those spots did become noticeable.
 I should have used wood filler in those areas first if I would have noticed them.
 They are tiny so really not that big of a deal.

-I decided to lightly scuff the area with extra-fine sandpaper and wipe it down with a deglosser.
+I lightly scuffed the area with extra-fine sandpaper and wiped it down with a deglosser.
 We always use a deglosser before any painting project.

 What to use on kitchen cabinets before painting?